 13.3 Where the Police believe that the grant of a personal licence would undermine the crime prevention objective, they will issue an objection notice.
 The Licensing Authority will arrange for a hearing to take place at which the application will be determined.

 13.4 It is an offence for a personal licence holder who is convicted of a relevant offence not to inform the issuing Licensing Authority in order that their licence can be amended.
 The personal licence holder must also notify the Court that they hold a personal licence.

+13.5 Where a personal licence holder is convicted of a relevant offence or is subjected to an immigration penalty and the court does not take action in relation to that licence, the licensing authority will consider whether it is appropriate to suspend or revoke that licence.
+The licensee will be invited to make representations about the proposed course of action which will be then considered by the licensing authority.
+If the licensing authority decide on any course of action apart from revocation, the licensing authority will then contact the police and invite their representations.
+The decision of the licensing authority will then be reconsidered in the light of the police representations.

 14. Club Premises Certificates